Briksdal Glacier is one of Norway’s richest natural landscapes.

 The loss of the large ice field at the summit is also feared, and trekking and ice climbing, once possible, are now prohibited.

-On a clear day, visitors can see the mysterious sight of the glacier shining in the sunlight.
+On a clear day, you can see the mysterious glaciers glistening in the sunlight.